tearust/tapp-tutor/code_walkthrough.md

 ```

 ## Load / save NoSQL data with OrbitDB
-Because the state and GlueSQL are memory based distributed database, they are very expensive when store large data.
-All large data are supposed to be stored in the OrbitDB(structured data) or IPFS(blob data/ files).
+Because the state and GlueSQL are memory based distributed databases, they're very expensive when used to store large amounts of data.
+TApps needing to store large amounts of data should use either OrbitDB (structured data) or IPFS (blob data/ files).

-OrbitDB and IPFS live inside the [[hosting_CML]], so the [[State_Machine_Replica]]s are not invovled in this workflow.
+OrbitDB and IPFS live inside the [[hosting_CML]], so the [[State_Machine_Replica]]s are not involved in this workflow.

 ```mermaid
 sequenceDiagram